cgaillac/RationalExp/README.md

 # RationalExp: Rationalizing Rational Expectations?
 Tests and Deviations.

-IMPORTANT: Please download this package directly from CRAN at https://cran.r-project.org/web/packages/RationalExp/index.html and installed direclty using the command line in R: install.packages("RationalExp").
+IMPORTANT: Please download this package directly from CRAN at https://cran.r-project.org/web/packages/RationalExp/index.html and installed using the command line in R: install.packages("RationalExp").

 The R package RationalExp is associated to D'Haultfoeuille, Gaillac, and Maurel (2018) https://www.nber.org/papers/w25274.
 This package implements a test of the rational expectations hypothesis based on the marginal distributions of realizations and subjective beliefs.
 This test can be used in cases where realizations and subjective beliefs are